natebarksdale/natebarksdale.github.io/src/content/blog/2008-07-21-the-decline-of-culture-as-a-search-term.md

 description: An exploration of the trends in public interest toward the concept of culture, observing seasonal fluctuations in search activity.
 emoji: 📉
 tags:
+  - 🌍 Culture
-  - 📅 seasons
+  - 📝 Writing
-  - 🌐 internet
+  - 🗳️ Politics
-  - 🤔 curiosity
+  - 🔍 Discoveries
 haiku: |
   Interest seems to fade,
   Culture lost in the vast web,